texmacs/tm-forge/miscellanea/komments/README.md

 Usage
 -----

-For a streamlined use, keyboard shortcuts are defined in `my-init-texmacs.scm` (I made no menu, we mostly re-use the Versioning menu).
+For a streamlined use, keyboard shortcuts are defined in `init-komments.scm` (I made no menu, we mostly re-use the Versioning menu).
 Below I explain what these do, but they can be defined differently, of course.

-#### Introducing a komment : Ctl-m
+#### Introducing a komment : Ctrl-m

 Select some text beforehand and press Ctl-m.
 This brings up a text editing widget where you can enter the text of the komment.
 It can be as complicated as you want, contain equations… At the bottom of the widget, you can change the name of the komment author, and associate a color to that name.

 ![](./widget.png)

-#### Modifying a komment : Ctl-m
+#### Modifying a komment : Ctrl-m

-You can re-edit an existing komment by placing the cursor in it and pressing again Ctl-m.
+You can re-edit an existing komment by placing the cursor in it and pressing again Ctrl-m.
 Be careful to close the widget (pressing OK) when you are done, or you could loose track of which widgets corresponds to which comment and your changes could get lost.

-#### Proposing a text change : Ctl-M (think “Modify")
+#### Proposing a text change : Ctrl-M (think “Modify")

-Select some text beforehand and press Ctl-M. This will automatically introduce a “version-both tag” inside a komment.
+Select some text beforehand and press Ctrl-M. This will automatically introduce a “version-both tag” inside a komment.
 The text that was selected is marked for deletion and the cursor is positioned to enter a replacement text, initially set to `×` (i.e. a `<version-suppressed>` tag, meaning it is a pure deletion with no replacement text).
-Conversely, Ctl-M with no initial selection is a pure text addition.
+Conversely, Ctrl-M with no initial selection is a pure text addition.

-At that point the “comment” that could justify the change is empty; it can be added afterwards if needed, with Ctl-m.
+At that point the “comment” that could justify the change is empty; it can be added afterwards if needed, with Ctrl-m.

-#### Circulating between different display styles of the comment field : Ctl-/
+#### Circulating between different display styles of the comment field : Ctrl-/

 When using this keyboard shortcut, the resulting display style is shown in the bottom message bar.

 #### Toggle considering komment tags as a version tag.

 Only useful when a text contains both “normal” version tags and komments tags.
-It tells whether komment tags should be considered or ignored when navigating between the version tags (using the Version menu `previous difference` or `next difference` or the Ctl-up Ctl-down shortcuts).
+It tells whether komment tags should be considered or ignored when navigating between the version tags (using the Version menu `previous difference` or `next difference` or the Ctrl-up Ctl-down shortcuts).

 #### Navigating between komments, control their display, accept or reject changes.

 I re-use the shortcuts of the Version tool menu, made more generally available.
-Ctl-up jump to previous komment
+Ctrl-up jump to previous komment
-Ctl-down jump to next komment
+Ctrl-down jump to next komment
-Ctl-left display old text only
+Ctrl-left display old text only
-Ctl-right display proposed new text only
+Ctrl-right display proposed new text only
-Ctl-| display both old and new text
+Ctrl-| display both old and new text
-Ctl-1 retain old text and delete komment (accept proposed change)
+Ctrl-1 retain old text and delete komment (accept proposed change)
-Ctl-2 retain new text and delete komment (reject proposed change)
+Ctrl-2 retain new text and delete komment (reject proposed change)
 If a komment contains no version tag, Ctl-1 and Ctl-2 both clear the komment.

 ### Installation